 V. Additional Information

 5.1.
-Business proposals, Applications for Licensing and general inquiries should be directed to:
+Direct business proposals, applications for licensing and general inquiries to:

 Financial Services Commission of Ontario